Oslo Sea Experience

 Climate note

 These are long-term averages.
 Actual temperatures vary year to year.
-In 2025, the Oslofjord reached 22-23°C in sheltered areas — well above the historical average.
+In recent summers, the Oslofjord reached 22-23°C in sheltered areas — well above the historical average.
 Warming trends suggest summer peaks may continue rising in coming decades.

 Month-by-month water temperatures